damianc/array-x/README.md

 ## `observe()`

-Enrich array by additional methods:
+Enriches array by additional methods:

 - `on(type, handler)` - adds a handler for given action
 - `off(type, handler)` - removes a handler for given action